December 16th 2016

 The expert's guide to how to beat the Christmas bloat

 Feeling stuffed?
 We chat to two health and nutrition experts to help you beat the festive bloat

-“Squeeze a little lemon juice on your turkey as it helps start the breakdown of the protein.”
+As well as in your gin and tonic, lemon has another place in your Christmas dinner.
+“Squeeze a little lemon juice on your turkey as it helps start the breakdown of the protein,” advises Dalton.